threax/Threax.GitServer/Readme.md

 On Linux these should be fixed, but with a Windows host you will need to modify sshd_config find the line StrictModes and set it to `StrictModes no`.

+This will appear in the /config folder.
+Run the image once to create it.

 # TortoiseGit
 To get TortoiseGit to use the windows ssh client open the (TortoiseGit) Settings app then Click on Network and change SSH Client to
 ```